Rick and Morty: Animation and voice recording

 Animation for the show is done using Toon Boom Harmony, a vector-based 2D puppet software, which is a more economical option than traditional hand-drawn animation.
 The post-production work is done in Adobe After Effects, and background art is done in Adobe Photoshop.
-Production of animation is handled by Bardel Entertainment in Vancouver, Canada.
+Production of animation was handled by Bardel Entertainment in Vancouver, Canada for the first six seasons and return since the eighth season, and by Lighthouse Studios in Kilkenny, Ireland since the seventh season.

 Roiland's cartooning style is heavily indebted to The Simpsons, a factor he acknowledged in a 2013 interview, while also comparing his style to that of Pendleton Ward (Adventure Time) and J. G. Quintel (Regular Show): "You'll notice mouths are kind of similar and teeth are similar, but I think that's also a stylistic thing that ... all of us are kind of the same age, and we're all inspired by The Simpsons and all these other shows we're kind of subconsciously tapping into."

 John Kricfalusi's The Ren & Stimpy Show was another strong influence for Rick and Morty, which is why, according to Roiland, the small "w-shaped mouths" that the characters occasionally make is a reference to a similar expression that Ren frequently makes.
 Talking about the style guide the animators of the show have to follow, season three art director Jeffrey Thompson explained that the characters are often drawn with odd or asymmetrical features, in order to avoid looking "too normal to live in the Rick and Morty universe."
 When recording dialogue, Roiland does a considerable amount of improvisation, in order to make the characters feel more natural.

 Roiland's firing

 In January 2023, it was reported that Roiland was charged with felony domestic battery and false imprisonment in Orange County, California, in connection with an alleged incident in January 2020 toward an unnamed woman he was reportedly dating at the time.
-A hearing is scheduled for April 27, 2023.
-Following the public revelation of the indictment, allegations against Roiland's personal conduct regarding his behavior to minors on social media were made.
+A hearing was scheduled for April 27, 2023.
+Following the public revelation of the indictment, allegations were made against Roiland's personal conduct regarding his behavior to minors on social media.
 The same month, Adult Swim announced that they had cut ties with Roiland and fired him from the show stating that the seventh season's production would continue and that his roles would be recast.
+In March 2023, the Orange County District Attorney's office dropped all criminal charges against Roiland due to insufficient evidence.
+During San Diego Comic-Con 2023, producer Steve Levy stated that Roiland's voice work will be replaced by "soundalikes" but there will otherwise be no changes in the characters.
+Adult Swim revealed the new voices of Rick and Morty with its seventh season trailer in September 2023, but the new actors were not announced until the season’s premiere in October.
+When the seventh season premiered on October 15, 2023, it was revealed that the new actors were Ian Cardoni as Rick and Harry Belden as Morty.